-Doctors or trichologists usually diagnose FFA by performing an oral history to ask you about your symptoms and when you started having hair loss, followed by a medical examination of your eyebrows, hairline, and scalp .
-Sometimes a skin biopsy is needed, which involves removing small samples of affected skin whilst under local anaesthetic to study them under a microscope.
+Doctors or trichologists usually diagnose FFA by performing an oral history to ask you about your symptoms and when you started experiencing hair loss.
+This will then be followed by a medical examination of your eyebrows, hairline, and scalp .
+Sometimes a skin biopsy is needed.
+This scalp biopsy involves removing small samples of affected skin whilst under local anaesthetic to study them under a microscope.

-Frontal fibrosing alopecia in a 52-year-old woman; before transplant (a), one year after treatment with 85% survival of transplanted grafts (b), and four years after transplant with 50% survival of transplanted grafts and clinical worsening of FFA .
+Frontal Fibrosing Alopecia in a 52-year-old woman; before transplant (a), one year after treatment with 85% survival of transplanted grafts (b), and four years after transplant with 50% survival of transplanted grafts and clinical worsening of FFA .

 Other alternative options include hair transplantation once the condition has been stable for many years and laser therapy which may be effective in reducing symptoms in patients with active disease .
-However, hair transplants may not be suitable for everyone, because there may be reactivation of FFA and hair transplant grafts may fall out.
+However, hair transplants may not be suitable for everyone, because there may be reactivation of FFA, and hair transplant grafts may fall out.

 Discuss your treatment plan with your hair loss consultant to find out if you’re eligible for a hair transplant at the Wimpole Clinic or to speak about alternative options.

-Although FFA cannot be cured, people with FFA go on to live very fulfilling lives.
+Although FFA cannot be cured, people with Frontal Fibrosing Alopecia go on to live very fulfilling lives.
 It is important to stick with your treatment plan as it can delay the progression of FFA and permanent hair loss.
 Always speak to your trichologist or doctor before trying natural remedies or if you have any side effects.